Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

 During initialisation, the new audio stream is created for each specified sound.
-The big issue with Mobile Safari is that it does not allow to play more than one audio stream at once.
+The big issue with mobile Safari is that it does not allow to play more than one audio stream at once.
 In order to respect that (??) we take only one, randomly selected sound.
 The most important part of the `initAudio` method is, that after each initialisation of the new audio, the current element is being played and immediately paused.
 This is the trick that will make sounds work on mobile.
 But in the end we applied that solution also to the desktop version because it allows to play a few sounds at the same time (which is helpful in TRON mode).

 Another mobile improvement we implemented was extracting background canvas from the one with the play board.
 This solution improved the overall performance, especially on mobile, because there is no need to draw all the pixels in every lop anymore (too long?).